 How the Division of Property Works in Maryland

-The parties to a divorce can create an agreement between themselves which distributes their marital property as they see fit.
-If they cannot agree on the terms of their property settlement, the judge presiding over the divorce will make decisions on their behalf.
+The parties to a divorce can create an agreement between themselves and a Maryland lawyer, which distributes their marital property as they see fit.
+If they cannot agree on the terms of their settlement, the judge presiding over the divorce will make decisions on their behalf.

 Tracing Ownership of Marital Assets and Debts